 6. Do More, Spend Less

-Our editor-in-chief, Brad Wilson, has written a whole book devoted to the idea that you don’t have to spend a lot of money to live like you’re rich.
-Due out in mid-January, Do More, Spend Less goes into detail on how you can travel in style on the cheap, how to pay less for your cell phone, how to game credit card rewards and much, much more.
+Our editor-in-chief, Brad Wilson, has written a whole book devoted to the idea that you don't have to spend a lot of money to live like you're rich.
+Published in early 2013, Do More, Spend Less goes into detail on how you can travel in style on the cheap, how to pay less for your cell phone, how to game credit card rewards and much, much more.
 Buy it, read it, do it!

 Happy new year, and best of luck with whatever resolutions you've made.
 We're looking forward to a fabulous 2013 and hope you are too!